jvolkening/gloc/README.md

 Debian GNU/Linux but is expected to run on most flavors of Linux as well as any other platforms with the Perl bindings to the GTK+ libraries.

+For a period of time, GLOC worked with the eMusic/eStories service as well;
+however, eMusic/eStories changed their system to direct download of MP3s and this functionality was removed in GLOC v2.000.

 # LICENSING AND LEGAL CONSIDERATIONS (Please read)

 GLOC is not authorized by OverDrive.
 However, GLOC does not make any